 We ‘borrowed’ that line from the popular ‘you better Belize it’ t-shirts, our CEO and founder, Emma loves a good tacky tourist t-shirt and wears hers with pride.

-There will be an early evening ‘meet and greet’ with your Vegan Adventure Holidays trip leader and other members of the group this evening at the hotel in San Ignacio before dinner—think perfectly cooked rice, tender black beans, lightly sauteed fresh veg and a warm breeze.
+Welcome to Belize!
+There will be an early evening ‘meet and greet’ at our joining hotel with your Vegan Adventure Holidays trip leader and other members of the group this evening before dinner—think perfectly cooked rice, tender black beans, lightly sauteed fresh veg and a warm breeze.

 After checking to see if there’s really a Caiman in the lagoon next to the swimming pool you’ll sit down with your new friends for breakfast, feast on tropical fruits, sip on hot coffee and enjoy the calm before the action starts.

-Remember to put your camera in your day bag before we set off because you’ll get to put everything you learned in the Members Club travel photography master class with the lovely Stephanie into action.
+Remember to put your camera in your day bag before we set off because you’ll get to put everything you learned in the Members Club travel photography master class into action.

 This awesome and unique natural habitat is home to hundreds of birds and mammals.
 You’ll be hiking forest trails, swimming in deep clear pools below a 150-foot waterfall on Privassion Creek before sitting down for well deserved vegan-friendly picnic lunch.

-After a farewell breakfast, this trip finishes with a water taxi back over to Belize City and transfer back to the airport (or hotel).
+After a farewell breakfast, this trip finishes with a transfer back to Belize City Airport (or hotel).